Skip Ribbon Commands

 By Sophie J. Balk, MD, FAAP & Ruth A. Etzel, MD, PhD, FAAP

-Arts and craft projects can help children build motor skills, attention, and self-esteem.
-They are also a fun and creative outlet for families spending more time at home during the COVID-19 pandemic.
+Arts and craft projects can help children build motor skills, attention and self-esteem.
+They are also a fun and creative outlet for families looking for a break from tech and digital media.
 But how can parents know which art and craft materials are safe for children?

 Here are some common questions we hear, and what parents should look for when shopping for art and craft supplies for their family: